 - Mix both Turmeric Powder and Red Chilli Powder with a little water to make a paste.

-- Now Take Oil in a Pan and heat the oil properly and then start frying Potato cubes till those turn Golden Brown and keep those aside after frying.
+- Now Take Oil in a Pan and heat the oil properly and then start frying Potato cubes till those turn Golden Brown keep those aside after frying.

 - Now fry Chana Cubes from all the sides in the same oil.
 The Cubes of Chana should turn Bright Brown after frying.
 Strain Fried Chana from the Oil